Chemotherapy and pregnancy

 When chemotherapy is given during pregnancy

+You can usually start chemotherapy after you are 14 weeks pregnant (in the second trimester).
+At this stage, research shows most chemotherapy drugs will not harm the baby.
 The placenta acts as a barrier between you and the baby.
 Some drugs cannot pass through the placenta.
 Others only pass through in very small amounts.
-Your specialist doctor and specialist nurse can explain this to you.
+Your cancer doctor and specialist nurse will explain this to you.

 Having chemotherapy